 Students, schools, and communities thrive when they have the access, tools, and resources to drive change.
-That’s why RootED provides funding and strategic support to schools and organizations that authentically engage their communities to create world-class schools for every student in Denver.
+That’s why RootED provides funding and strategic support to schools and organizations that authentically engage their communities to create world-class public schools for every student in Denver.

 Welcome to RootED (Formerly Blue School Partners),

 RootED’s mission is to ensure all students in Denver can attend a high quality public school.
 We are dedicated to family and community voice, and seek to co-create a system that provides low-income and traditionally underrepresented students the world-class education they deserve.